Q: Do schools have to continue to provide special education services to students with disabilities during school closures for Coronavirus?

 Q: Must parents accept the “distance learning plan” sent to them by the district?

 A: Like all IEP decisions, parents are part of the decision making team.
 Parents can request changes to plans suggested by the district.
 Parents should request (remote) IEP meetings to discuss the plan.
+Parents should consider whether they need assistance from a special education advocate or education attorney.

 Q: What about related services like speech language therapy?